PSY8604 Psychology Doctorate Project D

 The report will conform to guidelines on the content, style and format of reports issued from time to time by either the USQ or the Psychology Department.

-Prior to submission of the dissertation, the Supervisor should consult with the Examiner regarding two suitable external examiners.
+Prior to submission of the dissertation, the Supervisor should consult with the Examiner regarding two suitable external and internal Examiners.
 The Supervisor should then contact the nominated potential examiners to seek their informal agreement to examine the dissertation.

 The Supervisor will approve the dissertation for examination.
-Two loose bound copies of the dissertation should be given to the Examiner who will distribute thems to the two examiners.
+Two loose bound copies of the dissertation should be given to the Examiner who will distribute them to the two examiners.

-If revisions are required, the student will revise the dissertation accordingly and will resubmit it to the Examiner with a letter indicating the changes that have been made.
-The Examiner in consultation with the Program Co-ordinator will then decide to Pass or Fail the student.
+If revisions are required, the student will revise the dissertation accordingly and will resubmit it to the examiner with a letter indicating the changes that have been made.
+The Examiner in conjunction with the Program Co-ordinator will then decide to Pass or Fail the student.